 There is a variety of information on the UK Parliament's website, including the text of the bill.
-Each bill has its own page on bills.parliament.uk, which during the petitioning period includes a link to the petitioning portal.
+Each private bill has its own page.
 The petitions against a bill will also be posted on the appropriate bill page shortly after the end of the petitioning period.